maplibre/martin/README-main.md

 martin --config config.yaml
 ```

 You may wish to auto-generate a config file with `--save-config` argument.
-This will generate a config file with all of your tables and functions, and you can then edit it to remove any sources you don't want to expose.
+This will generate a config yaml file with all of your configuration, which you can edit to remove any sources you don't want to expose.

 ```yaml
 # Connection keep alive timeout [default: 75]